gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.23.08.14

+Known Issues
+- (All) movement sucks today with analog stick
+- (UI) The first option in a dropdown isnt selectable
+- (Progression) New machines spawn on top of each other
+- (Lobby) Seed changer disabled for now

+impact
+- More drink options!
+- Add Progression into the game
+    - After each round you get teleported to the progression area,
+    - you can choose which of two drinks to add
+    - if the new drink requires new ingredients we'll spawn them outside for you
+- New Default Map
+    - Much simpler default map which makes progression worth it
+- Floor Triggers now respect selected language

+bug fixes
+- Fix issue where i was using |= instead of .set() which caused weird progression issues
+- Fix issue where spawners werent resetting

+better eng
+- add util function for checking if any entity of that type exists
+- add util function for running a function on each enabled bit in a bitset
+- allow teleporation to only certain locations for now
+- Refactor trigger system so all code lives in system manager
+- add typename to error messages for library

 ### alpha_0.23.08.08

 Known Issues